 Blade: It features a high carbon stainless blade.
 Moreover, the blade tip also has an edge but is not super sharp.
 The concave grind is easy to resharpen.
 The razor-sharp blade passes through hardwoods like butter.

 Handle: It comes with a Hardwood handle with a walnut finish.
 Finger grooves give a sturdy grip.
 The handle is designed so to feel like your hand is locked between the butt and blade.
 The copper rivets are holding the handle scales tightly.
 Moreover, the lanyard hole is functional.
-Although the handle is not fancy yet I like it because of a comfortable grip.
+Although the handle is not fancy yet I like it because of its comfortable grip.

 Sheath: The Sheath made of waxed canvas and leather, promotes convenient carry.
 It has an adorable belt clip and a leather loop.
-A strip with a button closure keeps the machete safe from falling.
+A strip with button closure keeps the machete safe from falling.

 The front edge of the parang machete is very sharp and good for skinning; the middle is wider and suitable for chopping, the end near the handle is very fine and best for carving.
 Some more products details are: